Marine Radio Antennas That Boost Your Adventure

 Mounting Location

 Choose a location free from obstructions.
-Antennas must be clear of metal structures, which can block or skew radio signals.
-The vessel’s highest possible location is ideal for VHF antennas to extend the communication range.
+Metal structures, radar arches, and other antennas can block or distort radio signals.
+The highest practical location is ideal for VHF antennas to maximize range.
+I’ve mounted antennas at the masthead on sailboats and on radar arches on powerboats—both locations provide excellent performance if properly installed.

 Cable Connections